100 General Knowledge of World in English Trivia Quiz Printable

 Leonard Nimoy

-80. Animated character Madame Souza is featured in which animation movie?
+80. Animated character Madame Souza is featured in which animated movie?

 Belleville Rendezvous / Les Triplettes de Belleville (2003)